What is Personification?

 In other words, use personification when it seems that personification fits naturally and will create a strong impact in the mind of your reader.
 Should you compare a fire hydrant to a short, red-faced man?
 It all depends on your intent.
 The image could be rather humorous, so this personification would fit well in a funny piece, but sound strange in a piece of writing designed to be more serious.
 When using personification, you must not only find the right characteristics to apply, but also the right tone of voice.

 So do you understand the personification definition?
 If you feel like you understand the personification definition well, but would like to see it in practice, check out our personification examples.
-If it hasn’t sunk in yet, these personification examples will help the personification definition sink in.
+If it hasn’t sunk in yet, these examples will help it sink in.
 Read on for ten personification examples that will help you understand the personification definition, then click the link below for our complete resource of personification examples.

 For additional personification definition help, including personification examples from works of literature, please visit our Personification Examples resource.

-Check out our Free, Printable Personification Worksheets too!
+Check out our Free, Printable Personification Worksheets for more practice opportunities!